uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/readings/readings.component.content.md

 - Briefly, what pattern did you identify as relevant (e.g., by name and ID from Design of Sites, by URL to another pattern).
 - Describe why this pattern is relevant in your design.
 - Describe how you might incorporate the pattern in your design or adjust your design process based on perspective surfaced by the pattern.
-  (e.g., describes changes with text describing what you might change, or consider providing before / after images).
+  (e.g., describes with text what you might change, or consider providing before / after images).

 If you wish, you can do this assignment in __pairs__ from your project team.
 If you do, include both names in your document.